!!! The educational documents must be certified with apostille or legalized !!!

 All educational documents must be officially legalized in a state, which is not a party to the Hague Convention.
-The legalization of the educational documents can be done by the education authorities (the Ministry of Education and Science, school or educational institution) of the country on which territory or education system the certificate was issued.
+The legalization of the educational documents can be done by the competent education authorities (for example the Ministry of Education) of the country on which territory or education system the certificate was issued.
 After legalization educational documents must be submitted for the final checking to the consul of the Republic of Poland at diplomatic or consular mission, competent for the country on which territory or in which education system the certificate was issued.

 If the original documents are not in Polish, a certified translation must also be provided.
 Each page of an official translation must bear the translator’s stamp and/or signature, i.e. should be done by:

 • person entered into the registry of sworn translators and interpreters kept by the Polish Minister of Justice.
 The list of sworn translators you can find here: https://arch-bip.ms.gov.pl/pl/rejestry-i-ewidencje/tlumacze-przysiegli/lista-tlumaczy-przysieglych/search.html?City=Lublin&Language=1 or

 • person registered in an equivalent function to the Polish sworn translator in a Member State of the European Union, Iceland, Norway, Liechtenstein or Switzerland, or

 • Polish consul proper for the country where the document was issued, or

 Recognition of foreign secondary school certificate in Poland – make sure to have your certificate recognised.
 Before recognition procedure foreign secondary school certificate must be stamped with the apostille seal or legalized by the authorities of the state in the education system of which was issued.

 1) Documents recognized by operation of law in Poland: